QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     typeof(x), typeof(y)

-An immutable value is one that cannot be altered once it resides in memory
+An immutable value is one that cannot be altered once it resides in memory.

-In particular, tuples do not support item assignment (i.e. ``x[1] = "test"`` would fail)
+In particular, tuples do not support item assignment (i.e. ``x[1] = "test"`` would fail).

-Tuples can be constructed with or without parentheses
+Tuples can be constructed with or without parentheses.

 .. code-block:: julia